Strict avoidance of peanut is essential, as even trace amounts of peanut can cause severe allergic reactions.

-PEPITES (Peanut EPIT® Efficacy and Safety Study) is a randomized, double-blind, placebo-controlled pivotal Phase III trial designed to assess the efficacy and safety of Viaskin Peanut 250 μg in approximately 330 pediatric patients in around 30 centers in North America (United States and Canada), Australia and Europe.
+PEPITES (Peanut EPIT® Efficacy and Safety Study) was a global, pivotal, double-blinded, placebo-controlled Phase III trial designed to evaluate the safety and efficacy of Viaskin Peanut 250 μg in children ages 4 to 11 years.

 Academic development program for Viaskin® Peanut

 In October 2013, the Consortium for Food Allergy Research, or CoFAR, launched a multi-center, randomized, double-blind, placebo-controlled trial to evaluate Viaskin® Peanut in children and adults allergic to peanuts.